 Anyone who’s been around a kid for more than ten minutes knows that their minds are like sponges, and getting them involved in valuable hobbies early on will benefit them so much in the long run.
 Just think, your kindergartener could go from pulling radishes to grafting hybrid veggies like a mad scientist in a matter of years!
 If that’s not reason enough for growing a kid-friendly vegetable garden in Houston, then the bounty of fresh, free food will definitely sweeten the deal!
 Here are the best vegetables to grow in a child-friendly garden:

-The 7 Best Vegetables For A Kid-Friendly Garden
+Our 7 Favorite Plants For A Kid-Friendly Vegetable Garden

 Children have pretty limited attention spans (surprise surprise!), so waiting around for months and months for their plants to grow probably won’t go over well.
 Instead, opt for these fast-growing vegetables that are easy to maintain, so the kiddos can revel in the sweet victory of growing their own food!

 Bush Beans: These fuss-free plants don’t require a trellis, like most other bean varieties, so they’re pretty simple to start.
 You can sow beans directly in the ground, but we like starting them in little cups of soil on the windowsill first.
 This way, your children can label their own personal seed cups with their name, and excitedly check on them each day as they start to sprout.